Why mindfulness-based cognitive therapy?

 Is mindfulness the same as meditation?

-Mindfulness-based therapy’s main goal is to change patterns in your behavior eventually.
+Mindfulness-based cognitive therapy’s main goal is to change patterns in your behavior eventually.
 How you approach things affects your thinking.
 Allowing a different perspective is helpful for stressful situations to come.
-Remember, you can use mindfulness techniques when needed to keep grounded in the present.
+Remember, you can use mindfulness-based cognitive techniques when needed to keep grounded in the present.

 Though benefits are evident and proven, mindfulness itself is just a tool.
 You have to seek help to take the first step in caring for your mental health.
 Allowing yourself to process negative thoughts and behaviors is important to live a fulfilling life.
 Start with consulting with a therapist or mental health professional to see how mindfulness can fit in your life.